c0rwil/autometa/README.md

 ## Features & Best Practices

-Requests is ready for the demands of building robust and reliable HTTP–speaking applications, for the needs of today.

 - Parse in a variety of formatted data into an object holding a dictionary of parsed data using a single function call
 - Pip install / uninstall a list of user-input or file-fed dependencies
 - By default, dependencies are searched for under a structure that looks like this: